-Code-name ULD No. of Weight Numbers and Contents Code name Туре Code Owner pieces (gross) Numbers and Soments PERISHABLE GOODS RKN 24999 GAF 1 488 FROOZEN FOOD, COOLED WITH DRY-ICE, UN1845 CLASS 9, 100 KG NET VENT AIRCRAFT PRIOR TO UNLOADING
+Code-name ULD No. of Weight (gross) Numbers and Contents Type Code Owner pieces PERISHABLE GOODS RKN 24999 GAF 1 488 FROOZEN FOOD, COOLED WITH DRY-ICE, 100 KG NET VENT AIRCRAFT PRIOR TO UNLOADING

 Note on weights: No weight indication is used in any of the examples cited.
 Action must be taken to ensure that the weight indication selected/entered on the manifest corresponds with the various actual weight entries made.